madeleine68/Electricity-Consumption-Prediction/README.md

 ## Objective
 Build a model that predicts total electric consumption (KWH)

-This is a supervised, regression machine learning task: given a set of data with targets (in this case total elelctricty consumption) included, we want to train a model that can learn to map the features to the target.
+This is a supervised, regression machine learning task: given a set of data with targets (in this case total electricty consumption) included, we want to train a model that can learn to map the features to the target.